 What do you get when you bring together two of the most talented (and beloved) basketball players of all time, a big Mac and some friendly competition?
 A legendary Super Bowl commercial!
-Rememeber when Larry Bird and Michael Jordan duked it out for a Mcdonald’s lunch.
+Remember when Larry Bird and Michael Jordan duked it out for a McDonald’s lunch.
 The commercial itself is almost as awesome as Michael Jordan’s sweater.

 Reebok’s “Office Linebacker with Terry Tate” (2003)